Nutritionist (Dietitian)

 Auburn University

 Auburn University’s College of Human Sciences specializes in nutritional studies related to diabetes and obesity and offers a complete selection of bachelor’s, master’s, and doctoral degrees in nutrition and dietetics.
-Students in these programs study the intake of food through biochemistry, physiology, social science, and public health and are encouraged to study the relationship between these disciplines and health, diet, and well-being.
-Through its extension programs, Auburn University aims to improve the health and well-being of residents of Alabama and of people all over the world.
+Students in these programs study food intake through biochemistry, physiology, social science, and public health.
+They are encouraged to study the relationship between these disciplines and health, diet, and well-being.
+Through its extension programs, Auburn University aims to improve the health and well-being of residents of Alabama and people all over the world.

-Students in the bachelor of science (BS) program have specialization options to focus their careers in dietetics, nutrition science, and wellness.
-The master of science (MS) program allows students to choose elective courses in nutrition science, clinical nutrition, sports nutrition or community nutrition.
+Students in the bachelor’s of science (BS) program have specialization options to focus their careers in dietetics, nutrition science, and wellness.
+The master’s of science (MS) program allows students to choose elective courses in nutrition science, clinical nutrition, sports nutrition or community nutrition.

 • Location: Auburn, AL